dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Power
       1. Part of a card that only creatures have.
 A creature card's power is printed before the slash in its lower right corner.
 See rule 208, "Power/Toughness."
-      2.A characteristic that only creatures have.
+      2. A characteristic that only creatures have.
 See rule 302.4.

    Precombat Main Phase
       The first main phase of a turn.
 See :term:`Main Phase`.